 Winter Hiking in Bryce Canyon National Park

-You’ll need a waterproof (or at least resistant) pack with enough room to stash all your layers as conditions change.
+You’ll need a waterproof (or at least resistant) pack for your Bryce Canyon winter adventure with enough room to stash all your layers as conditions change.
 Size matters: Make sure you’ve got room for snacks, water, a beanie, gloves, extra-mid layer and room to stash your outer layer if things heat up.
 Hiking in cold weather is about staying dry, so don’t be a hero.
 If you’re sweating a bunch, stop and peel a layer or two.

 ICEtrekkers or Yaktrax